George Montagu, 6th Earl of Sandwich

 George John Montagu, 6th Earl of Sandwich (4 February 1773 - 21 May 1818) was the son of John Montagu, 5th Earl of Sandwich and Lady Mary Henrietta Powlett.
 He was styled Viscount Hinchingbrooke from 1790 until in 1814 when, his elder half-brother having died, he inherited the earldom from his father, together with the Hinchingbrooke estate in Huntingdonshire.
-He was educated at Eton College (1780-90) and Trinity College, Cambridge (1790-92).
+He was educated at Eton College (1780–90) and Trinity College, Cambridge (1790-92).

 He was MP for Huntingdonshire from 1794 to 1814.

+On the outbreak of the Napoleonic War in 1803 he was appointed Colonel of the Huntingdon Volunteers.
+When the Volunteers were replaced by the Local Militia in 1808, Hinchingbrooke and most of his officers transferred to the Huntingdonshire Local Militia, to which he was gazetted in the rank of Lieutenant-Colonel-Commandant.